Get smart about antibiotics: When are antibiotics right for you?

 This is why sinus pressure throughout all areas and both sides of the face is much more likely to be viral in nature.
 Contrary to popular belief, the color of nasal discharge doesn't actually provide any indication of whether the illness is viral or bacterial.

-Some viruses, such as adenovirus, also have the ability to cause a viral pink eye and even diarrhea, all at the same time.
+Some viruses, such as adenovirus, also have the ability to cause viral pink eye and even diarrhea, all at the same time.
 This is generally a large clue that the causative agent is a lurking virus, as a single common bacterial infection generally can't affect that many areas simultaneously.

 Thankfully, most common viruses that cause cold and flu-like symptoms resolve within 7-10 days.
 They can be miserable at the time, however, which is why contacting your medical provider is an important way to reduce or even completely mask those symptoms.

 According to the (IDSA), up to 98% of patients presenting with a few days of a cough, sore throat, and/or a runny nose have a virus.
-It's a safe bet to assume you are in that 98% if those criteria apply, but it also stresses the importance of having great support and follow-up from your medical provider.
+It's a safe bet to assume you are in that 98% of those criteria apply, but it also stresses the importance of having great support and follow-up from your medical provider.

 If symptoms continue after 10 days, talk to your provider, as you may be in the 2% of people where a bacterial infection is mimicking a virus.
 Also, keep in mind that bronchitis is almost always viral, and does not require an antibiotic.